-In the event that planning officers consider that an amendment is necessary, the applicant will be invited to make that change.
-In order to provide certainty as to how amendments will be approached, and in order to minimise delays in reaching a decision, officers will:
+If planning officers consider that an amendment is necessary, the applicant will be invited to make that change.
+To provide certainty as to how amendments will be approached, and in order to minimise delays in reaching a decision, officers will:

 - Only request or invite amendments that are minor, and able to be clearly identified and defined.
-We will not enter into potentially open ended negotiations, or where subsequent revisions are likely to become necessary;
+We will not enter potentially open-ended negotiations, or where subsequent revisions are likely to become necessary

 - If an amendment would significantly change the nature or content of the scheme, you may be asked to withdraw the application and make a fresh submission.
-If the application is not withdrawn, a decision will be made on the basis of the application as it stands.
+If the application is not withdrawn, a decision will be made based on the application as it stands.

-Planning officers usually decide smaller developments under delegated decision-taking powers.
-Larger and more controversial developments are often decided by our planning committee, the Regulatory Board.
+Planning officers often decide smaller developments under delegated decision-taking powers.
+Larger and more controversial developments are often decided by our planning committee, the Regulatory Board .

 The Regulatory Board meets at the Civic Centre about once a month, usually on a Wednesday at 7pm.
 If you are the applicant or agent or have made a written representation on a proposal, you have the right to speak at the Regulatory Board.

 Register to speak at a Planning Meeting

 You will need to register with us if you want to speak.
 You need to do this no later than midday on the working day before the meeting.
 For example, for a meeting on a Wednesday evening you must register to speak by midday on the Tuesday.

 You can register by emailing firstname.lastname@example.org, by phoning 01474 337302, or by sending a letter to: